 - HeroSmash: (2010) AE's third MMO, though the second once actually created by AE, like EpicDuel this appears to take place in an entirely different world to most of the other AE games though details are pretty limited right now.
 It is a superhero based game and is currently in the beta stages of testing.

-- Legend of Lore in 2012 has recently been announced (which will be in 3D) and should go into beta in Summer of 2012, there is very little information on this game at the moment except that it will be aimed at a more mature audience than AE's other previous games.
+- Legend of Lore: There is very little information on this game at the moment except that it will be aimed at a more mature audience than AE's other previous games.
+Currently on hold.

-- "Oversoul" (2012) Now in Beta, it is mildly successful, it is a bit like Pokemon in the way that you can possess other characters, but is possible not to.
-The micro-currency is 'Soul Gems' which, on victory, allow you the chance to guarantee (Think of a Master ball from Pokémon) a character possession.
-There are currently over 115 characters to possess, and has recently released its second quest.
-But, because it is still in Beta, the servers are down at random times(Although not as often as in Alpha) which to leads to minor rage in the forums.
+- Oversoul (2012) Now in Beta, it is mildly successful, it is a bit like Pokemon in the way that you can possess other NPC characters, but is possible not to.
+The micro-currency is 'Soul Gems' which, on victory, allow you the chance to guarantee (think of a Master Ball from Pokémon) a character possession.
+There are over 115 characters to possess.

 Tropes associated with Artix Entertainment: